Skip to main content

 This blog is where members of C3L post about current projects, spread a bit of information, and write about their personal interests in order to create a wider outreach.

-The blog has three main authors contributing: Scott (the director of the company), Alex (researcher and co-developer), and Grace (Research assistant for the company.)
+The blog has three main authors contributing: Scott (the director of the company), Alex (researcher and co-developer), and Grace (formerly a Research assistant for the company, now forging her own way in Clinical Psychology.)
 The purpose of this post is to officially introduce each of us as individuals in order to give a small insight into who we are and what we're like at C3L as people.

 Firstly introducing, Scott: